-As an example, if $d{ij}$ is a hypothetical distance measure in psychological space between (a) feature i of lineup face j and (b) the corresponding feature of the perpetrator's face in memory, then the feature-level similarity $(s{ij})$ would be $s{ij} = e^{-\alpha d{ij}}$ , where $\alpha$ is a scaling constant.
-If the two features being compared happen to match (in which case $d{ij} = 0$ ), then $s{ij} =$ 1, but if they do not match, the similarity score would fall between 0 and 1, and its magnitude would depend on the psychological distance separating the two corresponding features (e.g., blue eyes vs. green eyes).
-As the exponential scaling constant $\alpha$ becomes large, the $s{ij}$ similarity scores approach a binary match-vs.-mismatch (1 vs. 0) distribution, and we adopt that simplifying assumption throughout (i.e., we assume large $\alpha$ ).
-Lacroix, et al. (2006) used an analogous binary scheme in their feature-based summed similarity model.
+As an example, if d{ii} is a hypothetical distance measure in psychological space between (a) feature i of lineup face j and (b) the corresponding feature of the perpetrator's face in memory, then the feature-level similarity (s{ij}) would be $s{ij} = e^{-\alpha d{ij}}$, where α is a scaling constant.
+If the two features being compared happen to match (in which case $d{ii} = 0$), then $s{ii} = 1$, but if they do not match, the similarity score would fall between 0 and 1, and its magnitude would depend on the psychological distance separating the two corresponding features (e.g., blue eyes vs. green eyes).
+As the exponential scaling constant α becomes large, the s{ii} similarity scores approach a binary match versus mismatch (1 vs. 0) distribution, and we adopt that simplifying assumption throughout (i.e., we assume large α).
+Lacroix et al. (2006) used an analogous binary scheme in their feature-based summed similarity model.
 Relaxing this assumption by allowing for a more gradual exponential decay as a function of psychological distance would not change the essence of our theory in any significant way.

-The activation signal for a given feature $(a{ij})$ is given by $a{ij} = s{ij} + e_i$ , where, $s{ij}$ equals 1 or 0 (old target vs. new foil) depending on whether or not it matches the corresponding feature in memory, and the $e_i$ scores for different features are independent identically distributed normal random variables with mean of 0 and variance of 1 (Figure 3A).
+The activation signal for a given feature (a{ij}) is given by $a{ij} = s{ij} + e_i$, where s{ij} equals 1 or 0 (old target vs. new foil) depending on whether or not it matches the corresponding feature in memory, and the e_i scores for different features are independent identically distributed normal random variables with mean of 0 and variance of 1 (Figure 3A).
 Like Nosofsky (1991), we assume that there are many sources of noise, and we take the existence of feature-level Gaussian error for granted rather than explicitly modeling it.